geco-bern/R_proj_template/README.md

 and consistent workflow across all lab members, and removes some of the mental overhead in making decisions on a project structure.

+It must be noted that some of the functionality as provided by this setup is included in the [`usethis`](https://usethis.r-lib.org/) R package, the aim is slightly different.
+For one, `usethis` is aimed at populating a package structure.
+Second, there is not preset full template, hence many individual decisions still need to be made and code executed.
+This is bypassed by this setup.

 ## Use

 ### A github project from the template